Logan-Bonnesen/README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-Installation can be completed on the command line.
+in the command line

 ## Usage
-Application is used to generate a README.md file using the answers to predetermined questions.
+application is used to create a README.md file based on answers to predetermined questions

 ## Contributions
-Contributions can be made by cloning the repo and using a code editor.
+clone repo from GitHub to contribute

 ## Test
 n/a

 ## License
-This application is licensed by Apache
+This application is licensed by GNU

 ## Questions
 For any questions you can reach me at my email: logan@logan.org